 When it comes to intern projects, such as our typeface catalog/the retail area of our business, we deal with a very harsh process.
 Like a gauntlet: we design and experiment on a lot of different ideas, sketches, start creating something fully coherent, and sometimes toss everything out or leave the project aside to come back to it later.
 Again it’s not about the approval but pretty much about the necessity of trying things and reshaping them and experimenting until you finally get something you’re cool with.

-When it comes to clients related business: listen a lot and try to define/get as much information as you can to design something coherent.
+When it comes to clients related business: listen a lot and try to define/get as much information as possible to design something coherent.
 As for the overall approval (the approval from your peers) for our own work, your artistic side, whatever, my advice would be not to seek any approval.
 Just do your thing.
 Get the critique when it’s constructive and coherent but don’t seek somebody’s approval on your work: be your own judge and be tough with yourself.
 I think that people who are looking for their peer approval tend to focus on what kind of design will match their expectations, the trend, or whatever, and this is not the way to express yourself.
 Be your own voice!

 Endless gratitude to our creatives that submitted their answers and shared their own experiences about such an ambiguous topic as artwork proofing.
 Lots of love to you!

-As you could see, artwork approval is not that tricky if you have a password for it.
+As you can see, artwork approval is not that tricky if you have a password for it.
 You start with sincere communication and complete transparency in your creative process.
 Then do not just work for the clients but collaborate with them.
-And finally, add a little bit of patience and voila – the approval process code is cracked.
+And finally, add a little bit of patience, and voila – the approval process code is cracked.
 This is what works for us (in combination with Approval Studio) and other creatives in the sphere.

 Do you have any other valuable solutions or resources for better design approval?
 Please, share them in the comments.

-If you would like to be featured in the next Creative Talks article or add your personal opinion on any of the previous articles, please let us know here or write us an email to [email protected].
+If you would like to be featured in the next Creative Talks article or add your personal opinion on any of the previous articles, please let us know here or write us an email at [email protected].
 We love hearing from you!